corndel-swe/js-hackulator-woodde-ubs/README.md

 > npm run test:add
 > ```
 >
-> in the terminbal will test only the `add.js` code.
+> in the terminal will test only the `add.js` code.

 ## Committing